RokoAB/Programming-on-DSP/SDOS-PROJECT-FINALE1.4.1-RGB.md

         }
     }

-To adjust the provided code so that it works for RGB images, you need to modify the median_filter() function to apply the median filter separately to each color channel (Red, Green, and Blue).
-Since the RGB image is stored in a single buffer with the format [R, G, B, R, G, B, ...], you'll need to handle each channel independently.
+## Here is a adjusting for the SDOS-PROJECT-FINALE1.3.5.GRAY.c code so that it works for RGB images (color images).
+## The median_filter() is modified to apply the median filter separately to each color channel (Red, Green, and Blue).
+### Since the RGB image is stored in a single buffer with the format [R, G, B, R, G, B, ...],it is needed to handle each channel independently by 3.